 'The Ventriloquist Affair': Who is responsible for deaths throughout Maryland, Virginia and DC, leaving few clues and no motives?

 'Who Knows What Evil Lurks?'
-The hunt for a kidnapper will unleash a terror that will consume one of the Agents, and death is the price of hatred.
+When Tony DiNozzo is kidnapped, the hunt unleashes a terror that will consume one of the Agents, and Death is the price of Hatred.

 'In the Hearts of Men?': An NCIS Agent is attacked, and Gibbs' team joins with another to hunt the perp.

 'Sting': Jimmy and Michelle return home to a shock, but this is just the first of many.

-Pending: 'On the High Seas': Gibbs and his Team take a vacation when the pressures of work become too much.
+'On the High Seas': Gibbs and his Team take a Crossover vacation when the pressures of work become too much.
 And this time they may get their rest.
-After all, what could possibly go wrong aboard the Pacific Princess?
+After all, what could possibly go wrong aboard the Love Boat?